Commonwealth Games day-by-day guide & schedule

 10:00-13:00 and 18:00-21:00 - Would you bet against another medal for Jack Laugher?
 Diving continues with the men's 3m springboard final, won by Laugher in 2018, though Scotland's James Heatly could deny the Englishman a repeat in Birmingham.
 New Zealand and Jamaica have medal prospects, too.
 Women's 10m synchro could see England up against Malaysia for top spot, while the day's earlier final, the women's 3m synchro, sees Australia's Maddison Keeney and Anabelle Smith enter among the favourites.

 18:30-21:45 - The second athletics session switches the focus to some lightning action on the track as the women's and men's 200m finals wrap up the evening.
 Jamaicans Shericka Jackson and Shelly-Ann Fraser-Pryce are two of the world's fastest women over 200m right now, while Namibian Olympic silver medallist Christine Mboma could return from injury in time to feature.
-Dina Asher-Smith isn't in this one though - she's focusing on the 100m and the 4x100m relay.
-The men's race is a platform for South Africa's latest sprint sensation, Luxolo Adams, up against Canada's Aaron Brown and Trinidad and Tobago's Jereem Richards.
+The men's race is a platform for South Africa's latest sprint sensation, Luxolo Adams, up against Trinidad and Tobago's Jereem Richards.
 England's Adam Gemili and Zharnel Hughes lead home nation hopes.
 Elsewhere, the women's 800m final could come down to England's Keely Hodgkinson or Scotland's Laura Muir and Jemma Reekie.

 What else is happening?

 Wrestling concludes with six more gold medals awarded.
-Expect plenty of support for Ukraine-born England wrestler Myroslav Dykun in the men's 74kg category, 12 years after winning Commonwealth gold in Delhi.
 Scotland's Christelle Lemofack competes in the women's 53kg having finished fifth at Glasgow 2014 while representing Cameroon.

 Lawn bowls concludes with what could be a good afternoon for Scotland.
 Hannah Smith and Claire Johnston have a medal shot in the women's pairs and Scotland's men's fours are defending the title they won in 2018.